The Voice of Nepal: Season 5

 The official Facebook page of The Voice of Nepal (VON) revealed the announcement for the digital audition of season 5.
 The season introduced two fresh faces: Milan Newar from VON Kids and Uday Sotang, who joined as the new coaches alongside Pramod Kharel and Rajesh Payal Rai.

-The winner of The Voice of Nepal season 5 was Binod Rai, who was from team Milan.
+The winner of The Voice of Nepal season 5 was Binod Rai, who was from team Milan (giving the franchise its first female winning coach).
 The runner-ups were Makar Bahadur Yonjan from team Rajesh, Kumar Prayas Rai from team Uday, and Nogen Limbu from team Pramod, respectively.

 Season 6

 The official Facebook page of The Voice of Nepal (VON) revealed the announcement for the digital audition of season 6.

 The Physical audition also known as blind audition aired on January 17, 2025, on Himalaya Television and on Voice of Nepal's official YouTube channel.